amaiya/ktrain/README.md

 ### Installation

-*ktrain* currently uses [TensorFlow 2.1.0](https://www.tensorflow.org/install/pip?lang=python3), which will be installed automatically when installing *ktrain*.
+*ktrain* currently uses [TensorFlow 2.2.0](https://www.tensorflow.org/install/pip?lang=python3), which will be installed automatically when installing *ktrain*.
-While *ktrain* will probably work with other versions of TensorFlow 2.x, v2.1.0 is the current recommended and tested version.
+While *ktrain* will probably work with other versions of TensorFlow 2.x, v2.1.0 and v2.2.0 are the current recommended and tested versions.

 1. Make sure pip is up-to-date with: `pip3 install -U pip`

 2. Install *ktrain*: `pip3 install ktrain`

 **Some things to note:**
-- *ktrain* will automatically install TensorFlow 2.1.0 as a dependency.
-Since TensorFlow 2.1.0 does not support Python 3.8, running `pip install ktrain` on a system with Python 3.8 as default (e.g., Ubuntu 20.04) will currently not work, as TensorFlow 2.1.0 will not be able to be downloaded.  *ktrain* will support TensorFlow 2.2.0 (and Python 3.8) in the near future.
-In the meantime, if you are on a system with Python 3.8 as default (like Ubuntu 20.04 LTS), you will need to install Python 3.7 and use that version of Python with *ktrain*.
+- *ktrain* will automatically install TensorFlow 2.2.0 as a dependency if TensorFlow is not already installed on your system.
+  If TensorFlow 2.1.0 is already installed, *ktrain* will not install TensorFlow 2.2.0 and use TensorFlow 2.1.0 instead.
 - Since some *ktrain* dependencies have not yet been migrated to `tf.keras` in TensorFlow 2 (or may have other issues), *ktrain* is temporarily using forked versions of some libraries.
 Specifically, *ktrain* uses forked versions of the `eli5` and `stellargraph` libraries.
 If not installed, *ktrain* will complain  when a method or function needing either of these libraries is invoked.